Dr Cat Scott

 - City-centered approach to catalyze nature-based solutions through the EU Regenerative Urban Lighthouse for pollution alleviation and regenerative development (UPSURGE)

 - Meeting the Paris Agreement on Climate: Exploiting Earth System Models to determine the role of future land-use change

 - PhD, 'The biogeochemical impacts of forests...', University of Leeds

 - MSc, Energy and Environment, University of Leeds

 - MChem, Chemistry with Industrial Experience, University of Manchester

-I am the module leader for the Level 3/5 Terrestrial Biosphere in the Earth System module and contribute to teaching on other modules across the University.
-I supervise undergraduate and postgraduate research projects in the School of Earth and Environment.
+I teach the Level 3/5 Terrestrial Biosphere in the Earth System module and contribute to teaching on other modules across the University.
+I supervise undergraduate (SOEE3030) and postgraduate (SOEE5020M; SOEE5400M; SOEE5961M) research projects in the School of Earth and Environment.